 To catch the recruiters’ eyes, you must list the most relevant skills for the job.
 The best way to do that is by looking at the job description and understanding what are the skills necessary to thrive in that specific product manager position.

-You can also look at the required skills for the position and if the company asks for particular qualifications that you have, you include them on your resume.
+You can also look at the required skills for the position and if the company asks for particular product management qualifications that you have, you include them on your resume.